Emerie111/Uniswap_Push_Protocol/README.md

 **PUSH notifications are integrated into Uniswap fortend using the PUSH Restful API (Best for Frontend Integration).**

-step 1: **Front-end integration requires user notifications and channel subscriptions.
+**Front-end integration requires user notifications and channel subscriptions.
 You need the PUSH SDK for that**

 ```
 # install the sdk "restapi" package & its peer dependencies in your app